COMP2150-24s1/level-design-assessment-Ronitium/README.md

 ### 2.11.
 Single Use Switches

-The single use switches will be activated using the bullet
+The level assumes that the player has picked up the gun.
+The single use switches can only be activated when the bullet interacts with them.

 ### 2.12 Spitters

-The spitter will deal 1 heart of damage to the player when being hit
+Assuming the player has a gun, the spitter can be attacked with either a staff or a gun.

 ### 2.13 Destructable Walls